hj-ohagan/oldPhysicsProjects/README.md

 # oldPhysicsProjects
 Computational projects + notes on algorithms during university study.

-Honestly the code is pretty ugly, but bear in mind we are simply taught syntax, and graded on the final report rather than the code quality.
+The code does not use unit testing or good development practices, but bear in mind we were simply taught syntax, collaboration wasn't necessary, and the projects were graded on the final report rather than the code quality.